-With the North Carolina NAACP in North Carolina and two dozen state and local partners, Working Films launched Moral Movies, a multi-issue film series fueling the momentum of the Moral Monday movement.
+With the North Carolina NAACP and two dozen state and local partners, Working Films launched Moral Movies, a multi-issue film series fueling the momentum of the Moral Monday movement.
 Moral Mondays is the massive public response to extreme policies that have dismantled the social safety net, women’s rights, and environmental protections in North Carolina.
-The Moral Movies series has showcased issues hotly debated in the state legislature including public education (American Teacher), income inequality (Inequality for All), the need for social safety net programs (American Winter), and restrictive changes to voting laws (Freedom Summer).
-The program brought twenty-four organizations into collaboration.
+The Moral Movies series has showcased issues hotly debated in the state legislature and across the nation, including public education (American Teacher), income inequality (Inequality for All), the need for social safety net programs (American Winter), and restrictive changes to voting laws (Freedom Summer).

 "A movement must not only have a message that inspires but metaphors that compellingly put flesh and bones on the pain caused by extreme policies.
 Storytelling through film is a powerful way to inspire civic participation.
 The Moral Movies film series has leveraged this important tool at critical moments and given people a way to get and stay involved in the moral movement."- Reverend William J. Barber II, North Carolina NAACP President